Samuel Graves: Seven Years' War

-In 1756 Graves rose to command Duke.
+In 1756 Graves rose to command the Duke.
 Two years later, Graves returned to the command of Duke, serving again under Hawke in the Battle of Quiberon Bay on 20 November 1759.
-He continued in command of Duke until his promotion to rear admiral in October 1762.
+He continued in command of the Duke until his promotion to rear admiral in October 1762.

-That same year, Graves faced several lawsuits when the conduct of a press-gang sent out by him to was deemed excessively brutal by the townspeople of Bristol.
-Seeing as a by-election was held at the same time, the local Tories suspected him to have purposefully and unlawfully impressed eligible voters in order to influence the election on behalf of the Whigs.
+That same year, Graves faced several lawsuits when the conduct of a press-gang sent out by him was deemed excessively brutal by the townspeople of Bristol.
+Seeing as a by-election was held at the same time, the local Tories suspected him of having purposefully and unlawfully impressed eligible voters to influence the election on behalf of the Whigs.

 American Revolutionary War

 In October 1770 Graves rose to vice admiral, and in July 1774 assumed command of the North American Station.
 Graves's orders were vague, his resources overstretched, and his task, in the words of the Dictionary of National Biography, "perhaps the most ungracious duty that has ever fallen to the lot of a naval officer."
 According to his instructions, Graves was charged with supporting customs officials enforcing the various revenue and trade acts governing North American colonial trade within the empire, especially the Boston Port Act.
 With only 26 ships and over one-thousand miles of coastline from Nova Scotia to Florida to patrol, Graves's task was Sisyphean.

 Manning problems made the Royal Navy's problems even more acute, thus forcing it to resort to press gangs in order to supplement the ships' slender crews.
-Compounding the problem was the attitude and behavior of navy officers who did not recognize local authority and were more often contemptuous of local officials and sensitivities.
+Compounding the problem was the attitude and behavior of Navy officers who did not recognize local authority and were more often contemptuous of local officials and sensitivities.

 Headquartered in Boston, Graves was at the center of the Revolutionary turmoil in New England.
 His sailors manned the boats that ferried British soldiers across the Charles River en route to Concord on the night of 18 April 1775.
 Two months later, on 17 June 1775, his sailors again helped ferry troops, this time to the Charlestown Peninsula, while several of his ships provided fire support for the pyrrhic victory at Bunker Hill.
 During the Siege of Boston, Admiral Graves, on 6 October 1775, ordered Lieutenant Henry Mowatt, commanding the armed vessel HMS Canceaux, to destroy seaports that were supporting the rebellion.
 Mowatt burned Falmouth (today's Portland, Maine) on 18 October.

 Graves' position in Boston was tenuous; his relationship with General Gage was characterised by a strong mutual dislike which at the time was rumoured to at least partially result from a dispute between their wives Margaret Graves and Margaret Kemble Gage, who reportedly had fallen out over the question whether dancing should be allowed at a card-party or not.
 The trifling nature of their dispute aside, both women were staunch partisans of their husbands to the point that contemporaries mused both were "led", and thus presumably influenced in their capacities as military commanders, by their wives.